Giantpizzahead/AlphaLoL/README.md

 - [X] Create an AI with simple, hardcoded logic by combining vision and controllers
 - [X] Optimize image processing so the frame rate is at least manageable
 - [X] Use vision to help the AI buy recommended items from the shop
-- [ ] Create a simple GUI to visualize the AI's actions
+- [X] Create a simple GUI to visualize the AI's actions
-- [ ] Cleanup the AI to make it perform better
+- [X] Cleanup the AI to make it perform better
+- [ ] Fix a bug where the AI can't detect health bars of players shielded by Banshee's Veil
 - [ ] Do some serious code cleanup and organizing so we don't hit a brick wall later on
-- [ ] Begin to explore machine learning to create a better, more human-like AI
+- [X] Begin to explore machine learning to create a better, more human-like AI

 Nice-to-have but not as important things
 - [ ] Add support for various resolutions
   - Do this by adding a relative scaled coordinate thing in window_tracker, and updating bounding boxes for vision (resolutions scale based on vertical size, horizontal only affects FOV)
 - [ ] Try (and fail) to support Mac
-- [ ] Add error resiliency (handle infinite loops / exceptions gracefully)
+- [X] Add error resiliency (handle infinite loops / exceptions gracefully)

 ### Milestones: Manual AI